Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: Introduction

 The approach presented in this paper differs from these references in many important aspects.
 Essentially, it combines their attractive features while avoiding some of their drawbacks.
-It shares the quantile-based flavor of \cite{Kedem1980}, \citet{LintonWhang2007}, \citet{Li2008,Li2011} and \citet{Hagemann2011}.
-In contrast to the latter, however, we do not focus on a particular quantile, and consider copula \textit{cross-}covariances $\gamma_k^U (\tau_1,\tau_2)$ for {\it all} (not necessarily equal) values of $\tau_1, \tau_2$, while \citet{Li2008,Li2011} and \citet{Hagemann2011} restrict to the case $\tau_1 = \tau_2$.
-As a consequence, we obtain, as in the characteristic function approach of \citet{Hong1999}, a complete characterization of the dependencies among the pairs $(Y_t, Y_{t-k})$.
-This allows to address such important features as time reversibility [see Proposition \ref{timerev}] or tail dependence in general.
-By replacing the original observations with their ranks, we furthermore achieve an attractive invariance property with respect to modifications of marginal distributions, which is not satisfied in the case of \citet{Hong1999}'s method.
+It shares the quantile-based flavor of Kedem \cite{Kedem1980}, Linton and Whang \cite{LintonWhang2007}, Li \cite{Li2008,Li2011} and Hagemann \cite{Hagemann2011}.
+In contrast to the latter, however, we do not focus on a particular quantile, and consider copula \textit{cross-}covariances $\gamma_k^U (\tau_1,\tau_2)$ for {\it all} pairs $(\tau_1, \tau_2)$, while Li \cite{Li2008,Li2011} and Hagemann \cite{Hagemann2011} restrict to the case $\tau_1 = \tau_2$.
+As a consequence, we obtain, as in the characteristic function approach of Hong \cite{Hong1999}, a complete characterization of the dependencies among the pairs $(Y_t, Y_{t-k})$.
+This allows to address such important features as time reversibility (see Proposition~\ref{timerev}) or tail dependence in general.
+By replacing the original observations with their ranks, we furthermore achieve an attractive invariance property with respect to modifications of marginal distributions, which is not satisfied in the case of Hong \cite{Hong1999}'s method.
 Moreover, we also avoid the scaling problem of Li's estimates and establish the consistency of a smoothed version of periodograms.
-Finally, because our method is related to the concept of copulas it allows to separate marginal and serial aspects of a time series, which makes it attractive for practitioners.
+Finally, because our method is related to the concept of copulas, it allows to separate the marginal and serial aspects of a time series, which should make it attractive for practitioners.

-\subsection{Outline of the paper.}
+\subsection{Outline of the paper}